-Information Management and Technological рду Formal GIPA Applications Processed Within 20 Days 100% 100% 100%
+Information Management and Technolog gy Formal GIPA Applications Processed Within 20 Days 100% 100% 100% over 3 years)

 Performance measures from the Delivery Program are reported in the Quarterly Review where data is available on a quarterly or annual basis.
 Performance measures that are tracked every two years will be reported in the State of the City Report.